Albert0i/Veiltrace/README.md

 #### Prologue
 Stepping on threshold of AI, I can do vector semantic search on text content by now.
-Naturally, the next step *should* be semantic search on images and more naturally i turn eyes on [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) and found out that I can't... then I swam upstream till I met the father  [llama-cpp](https://github.com/ggml-org/llama.cpp) and found out that I still can't...
+Naturally, the next step *should* be semantic search on images and more naturally turing my eyes on [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) but found out that I can't... then swimming upstream till I met the father [llama-cpp](https://github.com/ggml-org/llama.cpp) and found out that I still can't...

 It is said that "[When God Closes a Door, Does He Open a Window?](https://www.gty.org/blogs/B160203/when-god-closes-a-door-he-opens-a-window)".
-The [Multimodal Support in llama.cpp](https://github.com/ggml-org/llama.cpp/blob/master/tools/mtmd/README.md) capability is bestowed upon `llama-cpp` via the new `llama-mtmd-cli`.
+The [Multimodal Support in llama.cpp](https://github.com/ggml-org/llama.cpp/blob/master/tools/mtmd/README.md) capability is now bestowed upon `llama-cpp` via the new `llama-mtmd-cli`.

 > Multimodal support in `llama.cpp` works by encoding images into embeddings using a separate model component, and then feeding these embeddings into the language model.